gmatht/leviathan/README.md

 # About Parallel Leviathan

 This modification allows Leviathan to divide work between multiple independant jobs that can be run in parallel.
-This will be presented at [GandALF 2017](http://eptcs.web.cse.unsw.edu.au/paper.cgi?GANDALF2017:10.pdf).
+This was be [presented](http://staffhome.ecm.uwa.edu.au/~00061811/GandALF2017a) at [GandALF 2017](http://eptcs.web.cse.unsw.edu.au/paper.cgi?GANDALF2017:10.pdf).
 The raw benchmark data [(705MB)](http://staffhome.ecm.uwa.edu.au/~00061811/parallel_benchdata.tar.gz), used in this paper is available online, including the comparison with PolSAT [(26MB)](http://staffhome.ecm.uwa.edu.au/~00061811/polsat_benchdata.tar.gz).

 The usage of Parallel Leviathan is similar to the original, but you can specify a `JOB_NO` in the format `job-number/number-of-jobs@split-depth`.
 See the GandALF paper for a discription of split depth, 20 is a reasonable default.
 The original formula is satisfiable iff any of the JOBs report "IsSat".
 For example: